Driving in Ealing

 Key Roads & Routes

-A fast dual carriageway linking Ealing with central London and the M40, Oxford, and the Midlands.
+• A40 (Western Avenue) – A fast dual carriageway linking Ealing with central London (via Paddington) to the east and the M40, Oxford and the Midlands to the west.

-Runs along the eastern edge, connecting to the M1 and North London suburbs.
+• A406 (North Circular Road) – Runs along the eastern edge of the borough, connecting to the M1 and the North London suburbs.

-Ealing's main high-street route, running east-west through the borough.
+• Uxbridge Road (A4020) – Ealing's main high-street route, running east-west through Acton, Ealing Broadway, Hanwell and Southall.

-Just south of the borough; gives direct access to Heathrow Airport, Reading, and central London.
+• M4 / A4 – Just south of the borough; gives direct access to Heathrow Airport, Reading, Slough and central London via Chiswick.

 Driving Tips & Restrictions

-• Low Traffic Neighbourhoods (LTNs): Some residential streets have restricted through-routes to cut rat-running; plan ahead to avoid fines.
+• Low Traffic Neighbourhoods (LTNs) – Some residential streets have restricted through-routes to cut 'rat-running'; plan your route ahead to avoid fines.

-• ULEZ: Most of the borough is inside the Ultra Low Emission Zone (ULEZ).
-Check your vehicle's compliance before travelling.
+• ULEZ – Most of the borough is inside the Ultra Low Emission Zone (ULEZ).
+Check your vehicle's compliance online before travelling.
 Ealing is outside the central London Congestion Charge zone.

-• 20mph zones: Many residential roads have a 20mph limit to improve safety.
+• 20mph zones – Many residential roads have a 20mph limit to improve safety for pedestrians and cyclists.

 Car Hire, Taxis & Ridesharing